BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 • <strike>Although understood/solved, keep looking for better solution to POST/Array error (found in Bugs folder), so any format/form of players will work, and not just single/double digit players.</strike> (DONE - 8/22/2019)<br/>

 <br/><strong>Small Changes:</strong><br/>
+• See what happens when you take the /1 part out (see if it becomes a non-decimal).<br/>
 • <strike>Make function from score distribution part, like with first part.</strike> (DONE - 8/27/2019)<br/>
 • <strike>Add score distribution part (2nd half of formula) to ELO.php.</strike> (DONE - 8/27/2019)<br/>
 • <strike>Add simple form validation to prevent injection attacks, just in case.</strike> (DONE - 8/23/2019)<br/>